mia-platform/documentation/docs/runtime_suite/form-service-backend/overview.md

 - `GET /visualizer/assignments/{assignmentId}/schema-id`: (`from version 1.2.0`) it returns a form ID given a [form assignment](form_assignments_configuration) ID;
 - `DELETE /visualizer/forms/{id}`: it deletes a submitted form by ID and its draft;
 - `POST /visualizer/forms/draft/{formId}`: if formId is undefined it saves a form and its draft, otherwise it  saves the draft of the form;
+- `GET /visualizer/forms/export` (*version 1.7.0 or later required*): it returns a CSV containing the forms data based on a given schema and created in a given period;

 These endpoints are defined in the **Form Service Backend** and are called by the **Form Service Frontend** plugin (regardless being integrated in micro-lc or Headless CMS).
 Discover more about the frontend integration [here](../form-service-frontend/configuration#integration-with-micro-lc-and-headless-cms).

 #### Form data versioning support

-From `version 1.5.0` the Form-Service Backend supports the versioning of the form data, by including the parameter `_v` to the request performed to retrieve form data.
+From `version 1.4.0` the Form-Service Backend supports the versioning of the form data, by including the parameter `_v` to the request performed to retrieve form data.
 The `_v` parameter specifies the version of the form data to be retrieved.
 If the `ENABLE_VERSIONING` environment variable is set to `true`, the `_v` parameter is forwarded to the service in charge of retrieving the form data.

 :::info